 Understanding each LCP sub-part can help make focus your efforts on the page speed optimizations with the biggest impact.

 Google recommends that Resource Load Delay should account for less than 10% of the total LCP sub-parts.
-But this is just a rough guideline.
+The LCP image should be referenced directly in the document HTML, so that there's no significant delay before it starts loading.

 In many cases, the LCP is triggered by an image element on the page.
 Resource Load Delay evaluates how quickly the browser identifies the image resource and begins downloading after receiving the server response.

-There are many different examples.
 Analyzing the request waterfall to see if the LCP request is made late on in the page load process can help identify the cause.
-Let’s take a look at some common causes of Resource Load Delay.
+Once that's done you can follow specific techniques based on why the load delay is happening.
+Let's look at some real-world examples and how to reduce load delay in them.

 Request chains and background images